What to Do When You’re Stuck in a Dysfunctional Company: Strategies for Survival and Well-being

 7. Embrace a Positive Mindset

 Maintaining a positive mindset in a toxic environment is challenging but vital.
-Focus on your long-term goals and remember that this situation is temporary:

 • Celebrate Small Wins: Recognize and celebrate your achievements, no matter how small.
 This can boost your morale and remind you of your capabilities.